This patch adds "window swallowing" to dwm as known from Plan 9's windowing

 dwm to walk the process tree,

 which is an inherently OS-specific task.
-Only Linux is supported at this time.
+Only Linux and FreeBSD are supported at

-Please contact one of the authors if you would like to help expand the list of
+this time.
+Please contact one of the authors if you would like to help expand the

 Only terminals created by local processes can swallow windows, and only windows created by local processes can be swallowed.